Genez-io/genezio/README.md

 ```
 What is the name of the project: hello-world
-In what programming language do you want your SDK? [default value: js]: js
+In what programming language do you want your SDK? (js or ts) [default value: js]: js
 What runtime will you use?
 Options: "node" or "browser". [default value: node]: node
 Where do you want to save your SDK? [default value: ./sdk/]: ./sdk/
 ```